julianoborba/kogger/README.md

 # kogger

-Well, it's a pretty ugly Java keylogger for academic use only.
+Well, it's a pretty ugly Java implementation of keylogger for academic use only.
 Do not use in real life, okay :) ?.